Heuristics for Devs

 Both at small (TDD) and large (CD) scale.

-Don’t just think it’s ok, actually see if it is in practice.
+Don’t just think it’s OK, actually see if it is in practice.

 Expect fuckups to occur, try to know about them fast.